Lall-091/sql-docs/docs/relational-databases/sql-server-storage-guide.md

 <a id="iscsi"></a>

 > [!NOTE]
 > [!INCLUDE [ssnoversion-md](../includes/ssnoversion-md.md)] is supported on Internet Small Computer System Interface (iSCSI) technology components that meet the requirements of the [Windows Hardware Compatibility Program](/windows-hardware/design/compatibility/whcp-certification-process).
 Although [!INCLUDE [ssnoversion-md](../includes/ssnoversion-md.md)] doesn't interact directly with iSCSI, it operates seamlessly because Windows presents iSCSI storage as standard drives.
 This allows [!INCLUDE [ssnoversion-md](../includes/ssnoversion-md.md)] to read from and write to remote block-level storage across IP networks.
 Since iSCSI depends on networks, you can experience delays or bottlenecks, so you should optimize the server's caching performance and minimize latency.
+For more information, see [iSCSI Target Server Scalability Limits](/windows-server/storage/iscsi/iscsi-target-server-limits).

 #### Non-SCSI